mre/endler.dev/content/2018/keyboard/index.md

 row](https://en.wikipedia.org/wiki/Touch_typing#Home_row) and break my typing flow.
 Now there are dedicated keys for parentheses.
 Such a relief!

+*Update:* It also helps greatly when looking up hotkeys for IDEs, text editors, photo editors, etc. because some programs remap shortcuts for the German market, which means that all the English documentation is totally worthless.
+Now I can just use the shortcuts mentioned and move on with my life.
 ## Am I Slower When Writing German Texts Now?

 In the beginning, I was.